 This will be the last update from both of us as Caitlin, who, after being at the helm of the Chamber Board of Directors since January 2022, will soon be turning over the reins to incoming 2023 President Loran Caputo.
 From Caitlin: “It has been a pleasure and a lot of fun to have served as the GCACC’s leader during this historic anniversary celebration and most impactful year.
 My theme for the year – together we have it all – could not have been more appropriate.
 I look forward to serving on the board as its Chair next year, joining the Board of our Cape Ann Community Foundation and continuing to lead our Next Gen’ers, which by the way, we are always looking for additional young(er) professionals to join us.
 Thanks again for helping to make this an amazing year!

 And does anyone not know that Ken is retiring in a couple weeks?
 December 16 is his last day – come join us to wish him well as part of our Gloucester Holiday Party on the 15th at the Gloucester House.
 From Ken: “Leading the Chamber has been the highlight of my professional career, this has never been a job for me, but my life’s mission and I have so enjoyed getting to know and working with so many of you.
 Caitlin has been remarkable leading the Chamber this year, especially given her incredibly busy life as manager of Cape Ann Lanes and mom of two young ones.
 This is not goodbye, but a reset on life as we take some time to re-charge and then re-engage in continuing to provide for the betterment of this amazing region.”

 We wish you a joyous and safe Holiday season and look forward to working with you in the New Year.

-Susan and Ken
+Caitlin and Ken